-So you have decided to blog on self-hosted WordPress platform.
+So you have decided to blog on the self-hosted WordPress blogging platform.
 I appreciate it.

-For self-hosted WordPress blog you have to rent a hosting from host provider.
+For self-hosted WordPress blog, you have to rent a hosting from some hosting service providers.

-Most of the host providers offer you a one-click WordPress install option.
+Most of the hosting service providers offer you a one-click WordPress install option.
 You can install WordPress easily with that option.

-To understand various jargon about WordPress blog like domain, hosting, self-hosted, etc. read the following post.
+To understand various jargon about WordPress blog like domain, hosting, self-hosted, etc. read the post “What is a Blog?“.

 1. Change Username